-What is particularly pernicious about the budget message is that it seems to be driven by political slogans and, insofar as the State Department is concerned, by alt-right ideology emanating from Bannon as well as the prsident.
+What is particularly pernicious about the budget message is that it seems to be driven by political slogans and, insofar as the State Department is concerned, by alt-right ideology emanating from Bannon as well as the president.

 Bannon has given himself a permanent seat on the National Security Council.
 From this perch, he will be able to push his alt-right ideology, and to try to inject politics into considerations of what constitute U.S. national interests and how they should be defended.

 More significantly, Bannon — who is a strong admirer of Vladimir Lenin — appears to be using Bolshevik methods by appointing deputies in the principal departments whose loyalty is directly to the White House, not the titular head of the department.
-These deputies could potentially operate as “political commisars” much as they did in the Red Army under the Bolshevik and later Soviet systems.
-Given Bannon’s open admiration of Lenin, these possibilities at least deserve serious condideration and monitoring.
+These deputies could potentially operate as “political commissars” much as they did in the Red Army under the Bolshevik and later Soviet systems.
+Given Bannon’s open admiration of Lenin, these possibilities at least deserve serious consdideration and monitoring.